VITA-Group/LightGaussian/README.md

 - [x] Upload module 3: Vectree Quantization
 - [ ] Upload docker image

+## Acknowledgements
+We would like to express our gratitude to [Yueyu Hu](https://huzi96.github.io/) from NYU for the invaluable discussion on our project.

 ## BibTeX
 If you find our work useful for your project, please consider citing the following paper.